 - Information we receive from other sources, such as LinkedIn, or other publicly available websites or social media sites, prior to your engagement with us.

-We collect the following information when you are engaged by Catalyst:
+We collect the following information only when you contract to provide services to Catalyst:

 - Reference checks from individuals you refer;